k0rventen/k0rventen.github.io/content/posts/basic-k8s-security.md

 FROM python:3.9-alpine3.15@sha256:f2aeefbeb3846b146a8ad9b995af469d249272af804b309318e2c72c9ca035b0
 ```

+We can repeat the same behavior on the deployment.
+Instead of using `registry/api:latest`, but by using a versionning scheme (like [semver](https://semver.org/) or [calver](https://calver.org/)) and combining this with the SHA of the image, we ensure that the image used in the deployment will not be updated due to upstream changes.

 ### Results
 Final versions of the Dockerfile and deploy.yaml would look like this:

+Dockerfile
 ```dockerfile
 FROM python:3.9-alpine3.15@sha256:f2aeefbeb3846b146a8ad9b995af469d249272af804b309318e2c72c9ca035b0
 COPY requirements.txt .